Lucmeister55/BDA-project/README.md

 ### Speeches Clustering Dataset (`notebooks\speeches_clust.ipynb`)

-A textual dataset of speeches represented as frequencies of 181 different 3/4-grams transformed by Discriminant Correspondence Analysis
+A textual dataset of speeches represented as frequencies of 181 different 3/4-grams transformed by Discriminant Correspondence Analysis.
+The transformed dataset results in each speech having 4 dimensions ranked from most to least important.

 - **Ground truth:** Grouped into 4 different categories: